smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 * When a user presses the reset button the search bar will clear and the page will reload as intended.
 * The drinks on the page are all loading correctly and in alphabetical order.
 * The buttons to the right of the ingredients and instructions collapsible section are working correctly and will expand the ingredients and instructions and area as intended.
-* The scroll to top button is working as intended.
+* The scroll to top button is working as intended on chrome and firefox.
 When the user presses the button the page will scroll to the top of the page.

+**ERROR DETECTED**
+* However on Safari the button doesn't move up and down the page as it was intended to to.

 **3. Shop Page**